-King of salvation, we praise you that you have not kept at a distance from our human predicament, but in Jesus you have come into our fallen, broken world fully to share our humanity and to bring us redemption.
-We marvel again at Jesus' willingness in love to identify in this way with us, to share our sorrows and to walk the long and painful road to a new exodus in the achievement of the cross, gaining for us freedom from sin and pain and death.
+King of salvation,

+we praise you that you have not kept at a distance from our human predicament, but in Jesus you have come into our fallen, broken world fully to share our humanity and to bring us redemption.

+We marvel again at Jesus' willingness in love to identify in this way with us, to a new exodus in the achievement of the cross, gaining for us freedom from sin and pain and death.